marcblank/marcblank.github.io/docs/Misc.md

 This instruction terminates the instruction you specify, anywhere in the hierarchy of running instructions.

+## Flip Rotator

+This instruction flips a connected Rotator by 180 degrees.

 ## Log

 This instruction allows you to add arbitrary text to the NINA log.
 This might be useful when reporting bugs in being able to mark the time and cicrumstance under which something or other happened.